matrix-org/synapse/docs/development/contributing_guide.md

 # 4. Install the dependencies

-Synapse uses the [poetry](https://python-poetry.org/) project to lock its dependencies and development environment.
+Synapse uses the [poetry](https://python-poetry.org/) project to manage its dependencies and development environment.
 Once you have installed Python 3 and added the source, you should [install poetry](https://python-poetry.org/docs/#installation).
 We recommend installing `poetry` using `pipx`; see their instructions for details.